 - Long-term texture drift (unexpected hardening or softening)

-- How well your overall micro-risk strategy holds up over time
+- How well your micro-risk strategy holds up over time

-If resistant starch is in the formula, a smart QC approach is to track both moisture % and aw at multiple checkpoints, not just at release.
+If resistant starch is in the formula, track both moisture % and aw at multiple checkpoints, not just at release.

-- Post-cure/conditioning (after the gummy reaches its intended texture)
+- Post-cure/conditioning — after the gummy reaches intended texture

-- Post-sanding or oiling if used (surface treatments can change tack and moisture behavior)
+- Post-sanding or oiling if used — surface treatments can change tack and moisture

-- Stability timepoints (because many problems show up at week 6, not week 1)
+- Stability timepoints — problems often show up at week 6, not week 1

-The “Slow Hydration” Trap: When the Batch Changes During the Run
+The “Slow Hydration” Trap: When the Batch Changes Mid-Run

-One of the most under-discussed manufacturing behaviors of resistant starch blends is that hydration can continue long after mixing.
-That means the mass you deposit at the start of the shift may not be the same mass you’re depositing an hour later, even if temperatures and Brix look stable.
+One of the most under-discussed behaviors of resistant starch blends is that hydration can continue long after mixing.
+That means the mass you deposit at shift start may not be the same an hour later, even if temperature and Brix look stable.

-On the line, slow hydration often shows up as:
+On the line, slow hydration shows up as:

 - Viscosity creep that gradually changes deposit weights

-- Tailing/stringing at the depositor as flow behavior shifts
+- Tailing/stringing at the depositor as flow shifts

-- Nozzle buildup that wasn’t present early in the run
+- Nozzle buildup that wasn't there early in the run

-- Micro-bubbles or cosmetic defects tied to powder wetting and air entrainment
+- Micro-bubbles or cosmetic defects from poor wetting and air entrainment

 Particle Details: Where Mouthfeel and Depositing Collide

-Resistant starch blends bring “particle physics” into a product consumers expect to be smooth and uniform.
-If particle attributes aren’t controlled, you can end up balancing between a gummy that deposits well but feels gritty, or one that tastes fine but creates processing variability.
+Resistant starch blends bring particle physics into a product consumers expect to be smooth.
+If particle attributes aren't controlled, you end up balancing between a gummy that deposits well but feels gritty, or one that tastes fine but creates processing variability.

-When teams run into trouble, it’s often tied to specifications that were never clearly defined.
-Beyond basic identity and compositional numbers, it’s worth dialing in:
+When teams run into trouble, it's often because specs were never clearly defined.
+Beyond basic identity and composition, dial in:

 - Particle size distribution (D10/D50/D90), not just a generic mesh callout